Forms and fields in components

 </form>

-We can now produce a type-safe text field for any object inside our data, which will update the $form store.
+We can now produce a type-safe text field for any object inside our data, which will update the $form store, and to add new tags, just append a tag object to the tags array:

-In general, nested data requires the dataType option to be set to 'json', but this example works without it, and even without use:enhance, since arrays of primitive values are coerced automatically.
+In general, nested data requires the dataType option to be set to 'json', except arrays of primitive values, which are coerced automatically.

 I hope you now feel under your fingers the superpowers that Superforms bring! 💥